goriponsoft/ESE2RAM-Cartridge-74670/README-en.md

 ## How to assemble
 Due to the mounting area of the board, components such as resistors, capacitors, and diodes are placed on the back side (solder side), so care must be taken when assembling.

-1. Turn the board over (the side with "Front" written next to the connector is the front side) and place the components in the order of diodes, resistors, ceramic capacitors, electrolytic capacitors, and register array, referring to the silk printing.
+1. Turn the board over (the side with "Front" written next to the connector is the front side) and place the components in the order of diodes, resistors, ceramic capacitors, and register array, referring to the silk printing.
 Please solder from the front side (component side).
 If you apply too much solder, there will be a gap between the IC and the board, so use a moderate amount of solder when soldering.
 2. After soldering, cut off the excess leads on the surface.
 If there are any excess leads left, there will be a gap between the IC and the board, so please cut them as short as possible.
-3. Turn the board over, place the IC and CR2032 battery holder, and solder from the back side (solder side) as usual.
-You can leave the IC and battery holder leads as they are.
+3. Turn the board over, place the IC, electrolytic capacitor, and ceramic capacitor, and solder from the back side (solder side) as usual.
+You can leave the IC and capacitor leads as they are.
-4. Solder the tact switch.
-By default, it is placed on the back side, but it can also be placed on the front side, so please place it as you like.
+4. Solder the tact switch and battery holder.
+As standard, the tactile switch is placed on the back side and the battery holder on the front side, but it can also be placed on the opposite side, so please place it as you like.
 5. After carefully checking that there are no short circuits or incorrectly installed parts, insert it into the actual MSX machine and check the operation.
 Even if you are not using it as an ESE-RAMDisk, it is easy to use MGINST to check its operation.

 ## Preparation(When using as ESE-RAMDisk)